ctsmit/CTWeather/README.md

 - [ ] finish the next week overview
 - [ ] add moon phase icon
 - [ ] make the sunrise change to the upcoming sunrise after a certain time
+- [ ] add a loading icon because render is so slow

 # Motivation